Swift-peak-hosting-dev/Bryan-Snaily-CAD-Integration-NO-LONGER-UPDATEDed/README.md

 <p>This script holds functions for FiveM scripts to co-operate with Snaily CAD
 These functions can be called from other scripts with appropriate exports.</p>

+## Important Information

+Please note that we insist on not providing support for custom scripts, especially in cases of errors or issues related to the placement of exports in custom scripts.
+Our assistance is limited to open-source scripts or those included in the default QuickBlox (QB) setup.

+### Custom Scripts

+If you encounter problems with a custom script and need help, we recommend reaching out to the script's owner directly.
+Unfortunately, we cannot assist in resolving issues specific to custom scripts, including debugging or advising on export placement.

+### Contacting the Owner

+If you wish to use a custom script and encounter difficulties accessing the file or facing other issues, the best course of action is to contact the owner of the script for guidance and support.

+Thank you for your understanding.

+---

 ## Setup

 ```lua